 This is one big Bison!
-At 42” tall and 27” wide, this mount is not afraid to take up space.
-Its head is slightly lowered, suggesting that it is ready to bear down on whatever may come its way.
-With a big beard and even bigger horns, this piece inspires awe.
-Despite a bit of missing fur (only noticeable upon close inspection due to the excellent dye job), we have rated this piece of taxidermy as Excellent due to its size, large horns and otherwise thick coat.
+At 39” tall and 28” wide, this mount will dominate most rooms like it certainly dominated its herd.
+The head is slightly lowered, suggesting that it is ready to bear down on whatever may come its way.
+With a big beard and even bigger and perfectly curved horns, this piece inspires awe.
+We have rated this piece of taxidermy as Excellent due to its size, large horns and thick coat.
 It is a great mount for any room with outdoorsy decor.

 About the American Bison